yokinanya/AIaW/README.md

 - STDIO and SSE connection methods
 - Install MCP-type plugins from the plugin marketplace or manually add MCP servers

+### Web Search

+- Web search based on SearXNG, ready to use out of the box.
+- Also provides the functionality to crawl web content via URL.
+- Supports concurrent search and concurrent crawling.

 ### [Artifacts](https://docs.aiaw.app/usage/artifacts.html)

 - Convert any part of assistant responses into Artifacts